Assign accounting codes

 Accounting codes for invoice payments are defined under Finance > Configure Accounting Codes, and typically map to a bank account in your accounting system.

-Accounting codes for payment refunds are defined under Finance > Configure Accounting Codes.
+Accounting codes for payments are defined under Finance > Configure Accounting Codes.
 The accounting code in a payment refund typically maps to a bank account in your accounting system.
 A refund also updates the accounts receivable in your GL.
-You would then process an invoice item adjustment to the extent that the accounts receivable needs to be removed from your financial statements.
+You then process an invoice item adjustment to the extent that the accounts receivable needs to be removed from your financial statements.

 Accounting codes for your credit balances are defined under Finance > Configure Accounting Codes.
 A credit balance refund occurs when you refund a credit balance payment.
 The accounting code for a credit balance refund is typically a bank account in your accounting system.